r29vzg/org-repo/apps/pragmatic-papers/README.md

 ### Globals

 See the [Globals](https://payloadcms.com/docs/configuration/globals) docs for details on how to extend this functionality.
+These should live in the `src/globals/` folder.

 - `Header`